What are the best laptops for my virtual reality setup?

 ASUS ROG GL502VS

-This laptop has an NVIDIA GTX 1070 GPU with 8GB of GDDR5 VRAM — your games are going to look gorgeous.
-Keeping things running is an Intel Core i7-6700HQ with a clock speed 2.6GHz, and 16GB of RAM.
+This laptop has up to an NVIDIA GTX 1070 GPU with 8GB of GDDR5 VRAM — your games are going to look gorgeous.
+Keeping things running smoothly is an Intel Core i7-6700HQ with a clock speed 2.6GHz, and 16GB of RAM.

 The display is 15.6 inches and has a resolution of 1920x1080.
 Keep in mind you'll have your head in a VR headset most of the time, so super high resolutions aren't exactly important when choosing a laptop for VR.